• HOME

 Waikoloa Petroglyphs

-This was another new discovery on my most recent trip, as it was very close to where I stayed.
-Even though you have to walk through a resort to get to them, it is humbling to connect with the centuries-old pieces of art carved into rock.
-Get there by short stroll from the Waikoloa Hotel (near Kings’ Shops.
+This was another discovery on my most recent trip, as it was very close to where I stayed.
+Even though you have to walk through a resort to get to them, connecting with the centuries-old art carved into the rock is humbling.
+Get there via a short stroll from the Waikoloa Hotel (near Kings’ Shops.)

 Spa/Relaxation